mosahle7/Obsidian-Notes/Docker/Docker.md

 Version Control
 DevOps Integration

-**Image:** Lightweight, standalone and executable package that includes everything needed to run a piece of software , including code, runtime, libraries, system tools and OS.
+**Image:** Lightweight, standalone and executable package that includes everything needed to run a piece of software , including code, runtime, libraries and system tools

 **Container:** Runnable instance of a docker image.
-Represents an executable environment for a specific application including code, runtime, libraries, system tools and OS in the image.
+Represents an isolated executable environment for a specific application including code, runtime, libraries, system tools provided by image.